SwissTPH/pyfhirsdc/README.md

 for the IG, two different profile type might be usfull
 - FHIR or WHO existing profiles
-- [scope] profile in case there is extention to be added to an existing profile
+- [scope] profile in case there is extension to be added to an existing profile

 Defining a profile can be used also to create event, for example a QuestionnaireResponse profile can be created for a specific quesitonnaire.